Why Does Sciocchetti & Abbott, PLLC Need Personal Information?

 Your rights to access your personal information are not absolute.
 We may deny access when:

-to do so could reasonably be expected to threaten the life or security of another individual, and the personal information cannot be severed from the record; or
+- To do so could reasonably be expected to threaten the life or security of another individual, and the personal information cannot be severed from the record

 If we deny your request for access to, or refuse a request to correct information, we shall explain why.
 Sciocchetti & Abbott, PLLC does not use your Social Security Number as a way of identifying or organizing the information we hold upon you.